Microsoft/IntuneDocs.pt-pt/intune/fundamentals/troubleshoot-endpoint-protection-in-microsoft-intune.md

 ### <a name="endpoint-protection-engine-unavailable"></a>Motor do Endpoint Protection indisponível

-**Causa potencial**: O motor do Intune Endpoint Protection foi danificado ou eliminado.
+**Causa potencial**: o mecanismo do Endpoint Protection do Intune foi corrompido ou excluído.

 **Soluções possíveis**: